-This guidance reflects increases to the size limits for single-storey rear extensions which apply between 30 May 2013 and 30 May 2016, and the associated neighbour consultation scheme.
+This guidance reflects temporary increases to the size limits for single-storey rear extensions that must be completed by 30th May 2019, and the associated neighbour consultation scheme.

 Adding a conservatory to your house is considered to be permitted development, not needing an application for planning permission, subject to the limits and conditions listed below.